-These amendments, issued in January 2020, clarify the existing requirements for classifying liabilities as current or non-current.
+These amendments, issued in May 2021, clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
 The Company does not expect the impact to be significant.